whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 In addition to that, have someone who isn't allergic take care of the washing and brushing.

-This might be a difficult one to stick to.
+This might be a difficult one to stick to…

 The choice is yours.